leathermartini/GMBot/README.md

-# Obsidian Discord Bot
+# GMBot

-A Discord bot that saves messages to your Obsidian vault with intelligent file naming and formatting options based on the message content and the user's reactions.
+A Discord bot logs Discord messages into an Obsidian file to be used as reference for an LLM GM

 ## Features
-- Auto-reacts to messages in the designated channel
+- Log all Discord messages in a particular channel to an Obsidian File, broken up by scene.
-- Intelligent file naming based on content
-- Creates formatted daily notes with timestamps
-- Preserves attachments as markdown links
-- Confirms successful saves with reactions
-- Docker support for easy deployment
+- Command to change scene - pending

-## Setup
+## Setup - TO UPDATE

 1. Create a `.env` file with the following variables:
    ```env-example